Pat Benatar: 1989–2012: True Love, Gravity's Rainbow, Innamorata and Go

-2013-present
+2013–present

-In November 2015 Benatar recorded and released a holiday song called "One December Night".
+In November 2015, Benatar recorded and released a holiday song called "One December Night".

-In January 2017 she recorded the song "Shine" to support the Women's March on January 21, 2017, which was her first original non-holiday recording in over 10 years.
-In September of the same year she again teamed with songwriter and producer Linda Perry for the song "Dancing Through the Wreckage", which was the lead single from the soundtrack for the documentary Served Like a Girl.
-In October 2017 the song entered the Billboard Adult Contemporary Chart, eventually peaking at number 22 in November.
+In January 2017, Benatar recorded the song "Shine" to support the Women's March on January 21, 2017, which was her first original non-holiday recording in over 10 years.
+That September, Benatar again teamed with songwriter and producer Linda Perry for the song "Dancing Through the Wreckage", which was the lead single from the soundtrack for the documentary Served Like a Girl.
+In October 2017, the song entered the Billboard Adult Contemporary Chart, eventually peaking at number 22 in November.
 The song also received a nomination for Best Song from a Documentary from the Critics' Choice Awards.

-In 2020, she was nominated for induction in the Rock and Roll Hall of Fame alongside fifteen other artists but despite coming in second in the fan vote was not among the inductees.
-She was nominated for a second time in 2022.
-On May 4, 2022, the Hall of Fame announced Benatar will be included in the 2022 class of inductees.
+In 2020, Benatar was co-nominated with her husband for induction in the Rock and Roll Hall of Fame alongside fifteen other artists but despite coming in second in the fan vote was not among the inductees.
+She and Giraldo were co-nominated for a second time in 2022.
+On May 4, 2022, the Hall of Fame announced Benatar and Giraldo would be included in the 2022 class of inductees.

-On July 22, 2022, she announced she would stop performing "Hit Me with Your Best Shot" on her current tour "in deference to the victims of the families of these [recent] mass shootings".
+On July 22, 2022, Benatar announced that she would stop performing "Hit Me with Your Best Shot" on her current tour "in deference to the victims of the families of these [recent] mass shootings".

 Personal life

-Pat Benatar married her high school sweetheart, Dennis Benatar, at the age of 19 in 1972.
+In 1972, at age 19, Benatar married her high school sweetheart, Dennis Benatar.
 The couple divorced in 1979.
 She has been married to her second husband, guitarist Neil Giraldo, since 1982.
-They have two daughters and live in Malibu, California.
-Both her daughters Haley and Hana Giraldo appeared on the E! reality television series, Filthy Rich: Cattle Drive and Relatively Famous: Ranch Rules, in late 2005 and early 2022 respectively.
+They live in Malibu, California.
+They have two daughters, Haley (born February 1985) and Hana (born March 1994).
+Both her daughters appeared on the E! reality television series Filthy Rich: Cattle Drive and Relatively Famous: Ranch Rules, in late 2005 and early 2022, respectively.

-Benatar is a lapsed Roman Catholic.
+While Benatar and Giraldo are both Roman Catholic, the two did not marry within the Church, owing to the former's divorce.
+The two were married in Hana, Hawaii, by Rev. Henry Kahula of the nondenominational Wainanalua Church on February 20, 1982, just days before the 24th Grammy Awards.